steipete/steipete.com/_posts/2020-10-18-curating-your-twitter-timeline.md

 **Please don’t use hashtags.** If I could write a filter that automatically blocks all tweets with more than one hashtag, I would absolutely use it.[^1]

-Hashtags are usually used by people who don’t know how Twitter work, or by companies that push ads that #use a #hashtag for #almost #every #word, and it’s really unnecessary and annoying to read.
+Hashtags are usually used by people who don’t know how Twitter works, or by companies that push ads that #use a #hashtag for #almost #every #word, and doing this is really unnecessary and annoying to read.

-Don’t be a noob, don’t use hashtags.
+Don’t be a noob: Don’t use hashtags.
 Exception are for fun hashtags or conferences. #butwhatdoiknow

 ## Twitter Clients

-I’ve used Tweetbot for quite a while but eventually settled to using Twitter for iOS and Mac.
-Twitter started with the concept of an open API, but eventually added more and more features that haven’t been added to the API, so while third-party apps really try, they can’t replicate the Twitter experience you get with the native client.
+I used Tweetbot for quite a while but eventually settled on using Twitter for iOS and Mac.
+Twitter started with the concept of an open API, but it eventually added more and more features that haven’t been added to the API, so while third-party apps really try, they can’t replicate the Twitter experience you get with the native client.

 **Examples:**
 - The Activity screen contains data that isn’t accessible via the Twitter API, so you can’t really see which tweets resonate with your audience and which don’t.
 - Twitter Polls are not visible in third-party clients.
-- Threads can be somewhat reconstructed via searches, but that’s a slower process and fails if the client runs out of API quota or the thread is too large.
+- Threads can be somewhat reconstructed via searches, but that’s a slower process and it fails if the client runs out of API quota or the thread is too large.
 - Tweets where replying is limited are displayed as regular tweets and just return an error when you try to reply.
 This is frustrating.
 The official Twitter client shows if you can reply.
-- Typing indicator via DMs.
+- The typing indicator on DMs that shows if someone is responding to your message is only available on the native client.
 In fact, Twitter disabled its Streaming API so DMs are pretty much unusable unless you use the official client.
-- Much more that isn’t relevant but noteworthy — bookmarks, data saver mode, 4K images, ...
+- Much more that isn’t relevant but noteworthy — bookmarks, data saver mode, 4K images...

-If you’re looking for a good third-party client, try [Tweetbot](https://tapbots.com/tweetbot/) or [Aviary](https://apps.apple.com/us/app/id1522043420).
+If you’re looking for a good third-party client anyway, try [Tweetbot](https://tapbots.com/tweetbot/) or [Aviary](https://apps.apple.com/us/app/id1522043420).

 ### Linear Timeline

 If you use the official Twitter app, it comes with a non-linear timeline by default, showing tweets with the most engagement (“top tweets”) at the beginning.
-This is [a setting you can control](https://www.theverge.com/2020/3/6/21167920/twitter-chronological-feed-how-to-ios-android-app-timeline), and while controversial, I do like it.
+This is [a setting you can control](https://www.theverge.com/2020/3/6/21167920/twitter-chronological-feed-how-to-ios-android-app-timeline), and while it’s controversial, I do like the non-linear feed.

 ### Liked Tweets

 Twitter also has this habit of showing tweets that your followers liked.
 This can be fun, but usually it’s irritating, as it doesn’t fit into my content selection.
 You can disable this by using the top right arrow icon and selecting “Not interested in this Tweet.”
 If you do that a few times, Twitter will slowly stop presenting liked tweets.

-## Part 2: Growing your Followers
+## Part 2: Growing Your Followers

 In the second part of this series, you’ll learn how you can increase your reach and [grow your followers](/posts/growing-your-twitter-followers).